johnnywycliffe/RaceDotNet/Design Docs/Software.md

 3. Once radius selected, can be adjusted with joystick.
 Button 1 saves, 2 exits without saving
 4. Sprint can be renamed
 5. Sprint is re-saved once complete

+Initiating driver:
+1. Driver picks sprint
+2. sprint is sent to all drivers in area.
+3. Wait for incoming signals from other drivers
+4. Once signup period is over, setup begins
+5. Line up behind start line
+6. Wait for go and people to start moving in front of you

+Other drivers:
+1. Respond back affimative to initiating driver
+2. Once signup period is over, setup begins
+3. Line up behind start line
+4. Wait for go and people to start moving in front of you

+During event:
+1. GPS arrow points towards next checkpoint, gives distance.
+2. Records time to reach each checkpoint
+3. check if a lap has been completed, and if so, if final lap is completed.

+On finish:
+1. Send message asking for scoreboard
+  1. If no scoreboard received within "reasonable" time/attempts, move to "First to finish"
+  2. Otherwise, receive scoreobard and move to "All following drivers"

+First to finish:
+1. Create scoreboard
+2. Calculate any penalties assigned, and set as time.
+3. Wait for messages from other drivers asking for scoreboard.
+4. Update times on screen as more drivers roll in.
+5. Listen for "end race" votes.
+If more than 90% of all drivers initially in race, close race down.
+"Backed out" drivers are removed from number.
+6. Once all drivers accounted for or vote succeeds, send close race signal.
+7. Save race data (Optional)
+8. Return to normal operation.

+All following drivers:
+1. On receipt of scoreboard, copy.
+2. Calculate own time, add penalties, broadcast.
+Include any "backed out" messages received, penalties noticed.
+3. Display scoreboard.
+4. Update scorboard as required.
+5. Enable "End Race" button.
+Broadcast vote is selected.
+6. When "End race" signal received, continue.
+7. Save race data (Optional)
+8. Return to normal operation.

 #### Data saved to SD
 1. Sprint (Checkpoints, name)